British patents listed by patent number

 Lancaster, W.J.

-Lancaster's Patent Dark-Slide
+Lancaster's Patent

 59381885Tailboard camera, especially the fitting of the front and rear standards.
-Used in the 'Long and Short focus' camera.
+Used in the 'Long and Short Focus' camera.

 Rouch, A.S.